Atom Or Ion Worksheet Answer Key

 • Potassium (K) is in Group 1 of the periodic table, so it tends to lose 1 electron to achieve a stable electron configuration.

-• Therefore, potassium typically forms the ion (K^+).
+• Because of this, potassium typically forms the ion (K^+).

 Question 5: What is the electron configuration of the oxide ion, (O^{2-})?